 a) getting married privately beforehand

-b) not having attendants,
+b) not having attendants, and

 As far as wedding programs, I like the idea of fans.
 The only problem here is I don't have time to assemble them, and it's almost $300 to buy them already assembled.